Isokwe

-Isokwe is an island on Lake Mweru in Luapula Province, Zambia.
+Isokwe Island (also known as Isokwe, Sokwa or Sokwe Island) is an island on Lake Mweru in Luapula Province, Zambia.
 Isokwe is occupied, and is 7 km long and up to 2 km wide.
 It is located about 5 km outside the city of Kashikishi.

 Isokwe is a narrow, elongated fishing island, which passes to the west into the Luapula swamps of the delta.
 It is regularly visited by people from Nchelenge by ferry.

+Weather

+Isokwe's weather usually ranges from 60 °F to 70 °F in winter and around 85 °F in summer.

+The wind speed normally appears from 10 km/h to 18 km/h, with rain in winter taking place quite often.